 Understanding Raspberry Varieties

-Before diving into when is the best time to plant raspberries, it’s important to understand the different types of raspberries you might be planting.
+Before diving into when to plant raspberries, it’s important to understand the different types of raspberries you might be planting.
 Raspberries come in two main types: summer-bearing and everbearing (or fall-bearing).

 Knowing the type of raspberry you’re planting will help determine the best planting time and care routine.